2018–19 UEFA Europa League knockout phase: Format

-For the round of 16, quarter-finals and semi-finals, teams from the same city (e.g., Chelsea and Arsenal) are not scheduled to play at home on the same day, due to logistics and crowd control.
-To avoid such scheduling conflict, an adjustment had to be made by UEFA.
-For the round of 32, since both teams were drawn to play at home for the second leg, the home match of the team which were not domestic cup champions in the qualifying season, or the team with the lower domestic ranking (if neither team were the domestic cup champions, e.g. Arsenal FC for this season), was moved to an earlier time on Thursday.
-For the round of 16, quarter-finals and semi-finals if the two teams are drawn to play at home for the same leg, the order of legs of the tie involving the team with the lower priority – in this case Arsenal FC because Chelsea won the FA Cup last season – is reversed from the original draw.
+In the knockout phase, teams from the same city (Chelsea and Arsenal, Galatasaray and Fenerbahçe, and Real Betis and Sevilla) were not scheduled to play at home on the same day, due to logistics and crowd control.
+To avoid such scheduling conflict, an adjustment had to be made to UEFA.
+For the round of 32, since both teams were drawn to play at home in a given leg, the home match of the team which was not domestic cup champions in the qualifying season, or the team with the lower domestic ranking (if neither team were the domestic cup champions, i.e. Arsenal, Fenerbahçe, and Sevilla for this season), was moved to an earlier time on Thursday or a different day.
+For the round of 16, quarter-finals, and semi-finals if the two teams were drawn to play at home for the same leg, the order of legs of the tie involving the team with the lowest priority was reversed from the original draw.

 On 17 July 2014, the UEFA emergency panel ruled that Ukrainian and Russian clubs would not be drawn against each other "until further notice" due to the political unrest between the countries.